Pheasant Run in Port Orange

 The same five mistakes cost buyers the most in any market.
 Every one is avoidable with the right preparation before you tour.

-Pheasant Run is about a larger custom home on an acre lot near good schools, not a small-lot subdivision or a beach address.
+Pheasant Run is about a larger custom home on an acre lot near public schools, not a small-lot subdivision or a beach address.
 The deal is read in the build quality, the lot, and the systems, not the sticker.

 Jon Brooks · Founder, Momentum Realty